 This European Climate Prediction system is developed through research that aims at a set of four objectives:

 Combine shorter- and longer-term climate predictions and projections covering the 1-40 year timescale, as well as high-resolution regional models.
 Use climate observations to evaluate and calibrate the models’ simulations and reduce uncertainty (the range of possible outcomes given by the simulations) where possible.

-Past observations, and future predictions and projections will be integrated components in a seamless climate prediction system.
-The system will harvest from the wealth of existing and planned predictions and projections at the global and regional scale, and create tools to combine the information derived from these components into impact-relevant analyses.
-It will address the many barriers to providing seamless forecasts, such as the strong initialisation shocks, the need for corrections to match observed variability and increase forecast reliability in the nearer term, and the use of constraints to bound uncertainty in the longer term.
+EUCP will link current climate observations, near future predictions and more distant future projections in a continuous projection out to 40 years in the future, which no other system currently achieves.
+The system will use numerous predictions and projections at the global and regional scale, from both existing models and those in development, and utilise new tools to combine the information from all these components into useful analyses of the impacts of climatic events.
+To create this system we will address the many barriers to providing such seamless forecasts, including error-producing effects at the beginning of some projections, the models’ need for observation-based corrections to improve near-term reliability, and the use of outside restrictions to reduce uncertainty in the longer term.

 Relevant work packages: Work Package 1, 2, 3 & 5

 Utilise the system to co-produce, with end-users, consistent, authoritative and actionable climate information, producing a robust foundation for Europe-wide climate service activities and supporting climate-related risk assessments and climate change adaptation programmes.

 The system produced by EUCP will provide an authoritative framework to assess the impacts and risks of climatic changes across Europe and beyond, from a regional scale to a smaller local scale.
 Such a framework will be useful to many industries and organisations, helping them make informed decisions regarding investment choices, spatial planning, and policy and adaptation options.

 Relevant work packages: Work package 4, 5 & 6